bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 Equation 2 is a simplification that you might see more often, which is just expanding the combination and simplifying.

-Shapely vaules are also a very nice because they are the *only* solution with these desirable properties:
+Shapely values are also a very nice because they are the *only* solution with these desirable properties:

 1. **Efficiency**: The sum of Shapely values of all agents is equal to the total for the grand coalition: